Discover more from The Bigger Picture

 Equity is spreading like a wildfire, with no end in sight.
 But it’s time to ask the obvious questions: How much equity is enough?
 Who gets to decide what we should have and who it should be given to?
 And why should anyone have the right to determine what our view over the fence should look like?

 This is a dangerous game that has consequences for all of us, no matter how short or tall we are.
-Because if our crates can be snatched from us at any time, it will eventually kill our incentive to succeed or to better our lives in any way.
+If crates can be snatched from us at any time, it will eventually kill our incentive to succeed or better our lives in any way.
 We’re already witnessing a generation of youth who are disillusioned by unaffordable housing and education, and millions of working age Americans who are content to survive on government stimulus checks.
 As a result, businesses are facing a historic labor shortage.
 Playing the equity game will only make this situation worse.

 There are many examples of where DEI initiatives don't address root causes.
 Some examples: